wxsd-sales/wx1-instant-connect-lab/01-introduction.md

 * Designing, configuring and testing a Webex Connect flow, ready to be used for a real business use case

 The objective is to create a Webex Connect flow for a healthcare use case.
-If you are interested in a generic flow, that can be easily reused across verticals, please go to this [lab](https://developer.cisco.com/learning/labs/webex-connect-instant-connect/introduction/).

 ## Prerequisites